SamyGarib/cuatto/README.md

 ![Sample Board and Team][sampleboard]

-It has a basic set of rules that are easily understandable by a 5 years old, and layers of rules that enhance the game complexity that is great for a group of adults.
+It has a basic set of rules that are easily understandable by a 5 years old, and layers of rules that enhance the game complexity and are great for a group of adults.

-You can bend Cuatto's rules as you like, and create different setups that can differ between each other in length, board architecture, amount of checkers on each team, and classes of checkers for the teams.
+You can bend Cuatto's rules as you like, and create different setups that can differ on each other in length, board architecture, amount of checkers on each team, and classes of checkers for the teams.

-Cuatto is actually hundreds of games based on a simple modular 3d-printable board design.
+Cuatto is actually hundreds of games based on a simple modular 3d-printable board design, and a root mechanic.

-Cuatto was born when I wanted to make a backgammon like game for a group of people of my office.
+Cuatto was born when I wanted to make a backgammon like game for a group of people in my office.

 ![Collage of Pictures][collage1]